CONTACT LENSES FOR DOUBLE VISION

 This doubling will go away when you close one eye.
 If the double vision remains with one eye closed, there may be more issues at play and a comprehensive eye exam is recommended first.

 Vertical double vision can be corrected with soft contact lenses or hard contact lenses.

 Horizontal double vision can ONLY be corrected with one lens: the EyePrintPRO scleral lens.
-This is the only lens in the world that can fully correct this type of double vision.

 Both of these can work extremely well!
 Our consultations include a thorough assessment of all ocular issues and a discussion about options to see your best!